by Nancy Armitage

 Mr. Huntington elegant desk was a Louis XV 6 ft. long table with an electric Tiffany Lamp & 2 tapestry-carved arm chairs for guests.
 This room probably held the oldest item the Huntington’s owned: a long 16th Century German framed tapestry needlework (still there in 2019); on the mantle sat a French Banjo clock with thermometer.
 An Italian carved walnut cabinet with 3 glass sides held 2 bronzes, Centaur (modern) & an antique Madonna Plaque (15th Century) by Donatello, & a pair of carved Bellows sculptures.
 On the side table, sat Mr. H. E. Huntington’s plaster bust by sculptor: Troubetzkoy made in August of 1917.
 The Small Library had bathroom attached.
 Document: HEH Coll.
 HEH 38/6 (uncat) [Huntington Mansion Inventory List] –Huntington Library.
 San Marino, CA

 The Huntington Mansion Grand Staircase (SMR) the grand staircase was double wide & had a grand landing half way down the staircase.
-On this landing, one could look out the large picture window, & see the grand San Gabriel Mountains.
+On this landing, one could look out the large picture window, & see the beautiful San Gabriel Mountains and Mt.
+Wilson.
 To the north of the mansion was the “deer park”.
 The deer park had a large figurine statue garden (North Vista) looking on to the San Gabriel Mountains in the distance.
 The Huntington butler, Alfonso Gomez tells a lovely story in his interviews about the Huntington’s staircase.
 In the evenings, the Huntingtons had formal dinners every night.
 Mr. Huntington dressed in fancy tux; Mrs. Huntington in a long beaded gown.
-Mrs. Huntington would walk down to the Grand Staircase landing & Mr. Huntington would come up & met her half way; then they would procede down the staircase together.
+Mrs. Huntington would walk down to the Grand Staircase landing & Mr. Huntington would come up & met her half way; then they would proceed down the staircase together.
 Alfonso thought it was such a loving affectionate gesture.
 Document: HEH Coll.
 HEH MS 19/1-(17) (Alfonso Gomez Interviews) the Huntington’s Head butler

 Elevator (SMR): located on the west side of the double wide Grand staircase.